 4. Eat in.

 If you really can’t stand eating in a restaurant alone, use room service.
 Or buy local take-out food (e.g. sushi in Japan) and eat it in your room.
-Order take-out food to your hotel room, but meet the delivery in the lobby.
+Order take-out food to your hotel room, but meet the delivery in the lobby, so the delivery person won’t know what room you’re in.
 For lunch, buy your food in a supermarket or street market and have a picnic on a bench while you watch the people go by.

 5. Ward off unwanted dinner guests.